JENNIFER LASZLO MIZRAHI, PRESIDENT

 Kahn-Pauli’s career in disability began with several years of work at a local nonprofit focused on traumatic brain injury.
 He holds a master’s degree in social policy and philosophy from the George Washington University and a bachelor’s degree from the University of Denver.
 Raised by a single mother with serious chronic health issues, he is deeply committed to building a better future for people with disabilities.
 You can reach him at PhilipP@RespectAbility.org.

-Christopher Trujillo is the director of RespectAbility’s National Leadership Program where he recruits and trains talented young leaders for careers in public policy, advocacy and media.
+Ben Spangenberg is the manager of RespectAbility’s National Leadership Program where he recruits and trains talented young leaders for careers in public policy, advocacy and media.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.

 MEAGAN BUREN, DIRECTOR OF PUBLIC OPINION RESEARCH & MESSAGING